-GENEVA — For only a second time in a half-century, the leading international organization for migration will not be led by an American.
+GENEVA (AN) — For only a second time in a half-century, the leading international organization for migration will not be led by an American.

 It is the most prominent sign yet of a global backlash against U.S. President Donald Trump's policies on migration, economy and trade.

 In an apparent repudiation of Trump's virulent "America First" brand of anti-immigrant populism, the international organization known as U.N.
 Migration, or IOM, chose as its next director-general António Manuel de Carvalho Ferreira Vitorino, a former European Union commissioner for justice and home affairs.

 Vitorino edged out Ken Isaacs, the Trump administration's candidate to lead the IOM, which is based in Geneva.
 International observers saw it as a strong rebuff to the United Nations-affiliated agency's longstanding tradition of U.S. leadership.

 Isaacs' public comments have been widely seen as anti-Muslim, adding insult to injury over the Trump administration's travel bans and separation of migrant families.